 Bryan also has experience with doing In-Home Therapy (IHT) which has helped him to better understand and develop interventions surrounding environmental, behavioral, and/or emotional stressors.
 During his time in IHT he obtained vast experience assessing negative childhood events and how they connect to current feelings, behaviors, and thinking patterns.
 He enjoys helping children and teenagers effectively transition back into their home environment upon discharge from the hospital due to mental health crisis, while simultaneously assisting the parent(s) or guardian(s) modify their parenting style.
 He also has experience in Medication Assisted Therapy (MAT) and utilized Solution Focused Therapy (SFT) to help clients develop a short term plan to mitigate immediate stress and dysfunction.

-Bryan is currently accepting new clients for the Farmington office.
-He is paneled with Husky Blue Cross Blue Shield and in the process of being paneled with Aetna.
+Bryan is currently accepting new clients for the Farmington office and also via Telehealth for video sessions.
+He is paneled with Blue Cross Blue Shield, Aetna and Husky.
 He also accepts self pay and out of network plans.